 Cylinder Power Balance Test

 A cylinder power balance test compares each cylinder's effectiveness with the others.
-Ignition, fuel delivery, and mechanical problems such as a faulty valve or worn piston rings result in a weak cylinder.
+Ignition, fuel delivery, and mechanical problems such as faulty valves or worn piston rings result in a weak cylinder.
 There may be one or more cylinders involved.
 For example, a faulty head gasket, cracked cylinder head, or block will cause an RPM drop on adjacent cylinders.